 - Mammals that lay eggs are called monotremes.
 You can read more about monotremes at Wikipedia.

 We hope that you have enjoyed reading these echidna facts.
-It’s always sad to find that a cool creature like the echidna is endangered, so spread the word and tell everyone you know about echidnas!
-The more people that know about a creature, the more they are likely to help.
+It’s always sad to learn that a cool animal like the echidna is endangered, so spread the word and tell everyone you know about echidnas!